Skip to main content

 • Loss of Derivative Status After Asylum Approval but Before Adjustment of Status (Nunc Pro Tunc): If you are currently a derivative asylee, but you are unable to adjust status to lawful permanent resident due to a loss of derivative relationship, then you may submit a new Form I-589 and request a grant of asylum nunc pro tunc.
 In your letter, please provide information about your previous Form I-589 and explain that you are now filing independently as a principal applicant.

-• Previously Issued a Final Action by USCIS on a Form I-589: You may be eligible to file a new Form I-589 with USCIS if we previously denied your Form I-589 or sent you a notice dismissing your Form I-589 with USCIS, or if you previously withdrew your Form I-589 with USCIS and we did not place you in immigration court proceedings.
+• Previously Issued a Final Action by USCIS on a Form I-589: If you previously filed Form I-589 with USCIS, you may be eligible to file a new Form I-589 with USCIS if you have not been placed into immigration court proceedings after USCIS denied or dismissed your Form I-589, including if we dismissed it after you withdrew your Form I-589.

 USCIS Asylum Vetting Center